-Alverton Primary School Special Educational Needs Policy.
+Alverton Primary School and Woodland Nursery Special Educational Needs Policy.
 This policy complies with the statutory requirement laid out in the SEND Code of Practice 0 - 25 (July 2014) 3.65 and has been written with reference to the following guidance and documents:

-- Equality act 2010: advice for schools DfE February 2013 - SEND Code of Practice 0 25 (July 2014) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on Supporting Pupils at School with Medical Conditions (April 2014) - The National Curriculum in England: framework for Key Stage 1 and 2 (July 2014) - Safeguarding Policy - Accessibility Plan - Teachers' Standards.
+- Equality act 2010: advice for schools DfE February 2013

+- SEND Code of Practice 0 25 (July 2014)

+- Schools SEN Information Report Regulations (2014)

+- Statutory Guidance on Supporting Pupils at School with Medical Conditions (April 2014)

+- The National Curriculum in England: framework for Key Stage 1 and 2 (July 2014)

+- EYFS framework

+- Safeguarding Policy

+- Accessibility Plan

+- Teachers' Standards.